← All Articles

 Month 1: Pick Your Biggest Time Sink

 Look at your last two weeks.
 Where did you spend the most time on repetitive tasks?
 Start there.
-For most SMEs, it is either customer enquiries or content creation.
+For most SMEs, it's customer enquiries or content creation.

 Month 2: Add a Second Workflow

 Once the first AI tool is part of your routine, add another.
-The compounding effect is significant — saving 5 hours in one area and 3 in another gives you a full working day back every week.
+Saving 5 hours in one area and 3 in another gives you a full working day back every week.

 Month 3: Connect the Dots

-Singapore SMEs have access to several grants that can offset the cost of AI adoption:
+Singapore SMEs have grants that can offset AI adoption costs:

-- IMDA SMEs Go Digital Programme: Provides sector-specific digital roadmaps and pre-approved solutions
+• IMDA SMEs Go Digital: Sector-specific digital roadmaps and pre-approved solutions

 Treating AI output as final.
 AI generates drafts, not finished products.
-Always review, especially for customer-facing content and anything involving financial figures.
+Always review, especially for customer-facing content and financial figures.

 Sharing sensitive data carelessly.
-Do not paste customer NRIC numbers, financial records, or confidential contracts into public AI tools.
-Use enterprise-grade solutions with data privacy guarantees, or self-hosted options if compliance demands it.
+Don't paste customer NRIC numbers, financial records, or confidential contracts into public AI tools.
+Use enterprise-grade solutions with privacy guarantees, or self-hosted options for compliance.

 Automating before understanding.
-If you do not understand a process well enough to explain it to a new employee, you are not ready to automate it with AI.
-Map the workflow first, then automate.
+If you can't explain a process to a new employee, you're not ready to automate it.
+Map the workflow first.

 Ignoring your team.
-Introduce AI tools gradually and frame them as time-savers, not job replacements.
-Staff buy-in is critical for adoption.
+Introduce AI gradually and frame it as a time-saver, not a job replacement.
+Staff buy-in is critical.

 The Bottom Line